Erin C. Dunn, ScD, MPH

 Dr. Mejia’s ten year plan is to: 1) Become a well established, productive and innovative clinical researcher with neurologic clinical outcomes and health equity research collaborations globally; 2) Lead initiatives aimed to improve patients’ access to quality neurologic care; and 3) Be an active educator and mentor on neurologic outcomes and health equity research.

-Mireya Nadal-Vicens, MD, PhD, Psychiatry
+Mireya Nadal-Vicens, MD, PhD

-2010 Rappaport Research Scholar
+2010 Rappaport Research Fellow

 Having trained in both basic molecular neuroscience and clinical adult and child psychiatry, Mireya Nadal-Vicens, MD, PhD, has begun to use basic research in a simple animal organism with the intent to drive drug discovery relevant to clinical applications in depression and other mood disorders.
 These disorders cause a tremendous social, personal and economic burden.
 Despite great treatment advances, the number of truly novel mechanisms for the basis of psychiatric medications has remained largely stagnant.